michaelloudermilk/ml/Device-log-troubleshooting.md

-# Issue with device connection to UNMS - AES encryption
+# Issue with device connection to UNMS (AES encryption)

 Typical example: